Discovering Arcos de la Frontera: History, Culture, and Natural Beauty

 Essential Facts About Arcos de la Frontera

-Location and Geography: Arcos de la Frontera covers 528 square kilometers at an altitude of 185 meters above sea level.
+Location and Geography: Arcos de la Frontera sits at an altitude of 185 meters above sea level.
 Located just 67 kilometers from Cádiz, the town offers easy access to the surrounding White Villages, and its elevated position offers unforgettable views over the Guadalete River.

 Access and Transportation: The town is well-connected, lying 65 kilometers from Cádiz and 116 kilometers from Seville.
 Jerez de la Frontera, located just 20 kilometers away, offers both a train station and an airport.